silverveskilt/code-maps-public/README.md

 ## Quick Start

 ### 1. Run Codemaps container
-The CodeMaps uses a local http server to allow the web interface to access files on your system.
-Use your Docker environment to run it on your local machine using one of the following methods:
+CodeMaps is a web interface with a dedicated local http server allowing the web interface to access files on your system.

-### (Recommended) Allocate a directory to persist graph data outside the container
+### 1.1 (Recommended) Allocate a directory to persist graph data outside the container
 ```bash
 # Create the directory with proper permissions
 cd /path/to/your/project